cgoliver/cgoliver.github.io/_posts/2018-08-15-Latex-Grids.md

 ### Looping over rows

-* `\DTLforeach{artists}{}{%loop body%}` iterates over the rows of the CSV.
+* `\DTLforeach{artists}{}{loop body}` iterates over the rows of the CSV.
 Since I don't care about the column names here, the second argument is left empty.
 But you can use it to assign macros to column names.
 Say we have a header column `a,b,c` we can assign commands to them as:

 * `DTLforeach{artists}{\adam=a, \bob=b, \charlie=c}` so now we can access columns by name.`